 Revlimid comes in the form of a capsule.

-The FDA-approved label for Revlimid lists common side effects including insomnia, dizziness, fever, fatigue, cough, rash, weakness, cold or flu symptoms, bronchitis, trouble breathing, back pain, muscle cramps, tremors, nausea, diarrhea, constipation, abdominal pain, and swelling in the extremities.
+The FDA-approved label for Revlimid lists common side effects including insomnia, dizziness, fever, fatigue, cough, rash, weakness, cold or flu symptoms, bronchitis, trouble breathing, back pain, muscle cramps, tremors, nausea, diarrhea, constipation, abdominal pain, low white blood cell counts, and swelling in the extremities.

 For more details about this treatment, visit: